SumUpAnalytics/nucleus-sdk/README.md

 The core task, topic modeling, has been benchmarked against Scikit-Learn, Gensim and AWS Comprehend topic models and delivers 100x speed-up with 2x accuracy.
 More details can be found at www.sumup.ai in Nucleus Solution Brief (https://www.sumup.ai/SumUp%20Real-Time%20Text%20Analytics%20Solution%20Brief.pdf)

 ## Prerequisites
-1. Python 3.5 or newer is set up in a virtual environment.
+1. Python 3.5 or 3.6 is set up in a virtual environment.
 More details: https://docs.python.org/3/tutorial/venv.html
 2. Java 7 or 8 is installed.
 More details: https://www.oracle.com/technetwork/java/index.html

 ## Python SDK Generation